Frequently Asked Questions

 Do I need to make a reservation to come in for a first recreational swim?

 Yes, we do ask that an appointment is made for the first recreational swim at our facility.
 If you want your dog to be alone in the pool, you will want to schedule reserved pool time.
-Those times are Sunday and Monday from 1-5 and Wednesday from 9-6.
+Those times are Sunday from 1-5, MWF from 9a – 11a, T/Th from 1p – 7p.
 Note that there are different fees for recreational vs reserved pool.
 Please be sure to allow at least an hour before closing time to ensure that your dog has enough time in the pool!

 Can I get in the pool with my dog?